 King’s Critical Care is the second largest and the best-performing service of its kind in the UK.
 We have an unparalleled case mix: we see patients from the widest range of ethnic backgrounds and socioeconomic groups in the developed world, and we treat every kind of critical illness and injury.

-When it’s completed in 2019, King’s £80 million-plus Critical Care Centre will be like no other.
+The new Critical Care Centre will be like no other.
 Linked to our helipad, theatres and ED, it will be the heart of our critical care service, enabling us to transform the treatment we provide for 5,000 patients a year, and improve the support we offer their relatives and friends.

 It will also be a hub for managing critical illness beyond the Trust, accepting patients from any King’s Health Partners hospital, from specialty networks covering south east England, and from hospitals across the UK and abroad.

 Talk to us about upcoming opportunities

 We’re recruiting to a wide of roles, including all grades of nurses; matrons; audit nurses; practice development nurses; junior and senior doctors; consultants; HCAs; MTOs; and allied healthcare professionals.
 Contact us if you’d like more information about current or upcoming vacancies or go to NHS Jobs.